SFSU-Cyber-Security-Club/overthewire-writeups/bandit/level12/notes.md

 tr a-zA-Z n-za-mN-ZA-M {filename}
      |        |
-     |     what it shifts to
+     |     what it shifts to, ex n turns to a and z turns to m, same with capitals
   originates to

 not expected to learn the exact syntax since it's pretty annoyingly specific